-The Rev. Cameron Randle is an Episcopal priest and recovering music industry executive.
-He is now serving Eastern Shore Chapel on October 1, 2019 after serving the parish for two years as Priest-In-Charge.
-From 2011-2017, he has served as Rector of The Churches of St. George’s Parish, on Virginia’s Eastern Shore.
+The Rev. Cameron Randle became the 45th Rector of Eastern Shore Chapel on October 1, 2019 after serving the parish for two years as Priest-In-Charge.
+From 2011-2017, he served as Rector of The Churches of St. George’s Parish, on Virginia’s Eastern Shore.
 From 2008-2011, he was Associate Rector of St. Stephen’s Episcopal Church in Hollywood, CA.

 Cameron was born in the Ozark Mountains of southern Missouri but reared in Southwest Kansas, near the Oklahoma/Texas panhandle.
-He describes his early faith tradition as ‘Baptecostal’.
+He describes his early faith formation as 'Baptecostal'.

 In the mid 1970’s, Cameron was introduced to the Episcopal Church as an undergraduate by a professor and mentor at Oral Roberts University.
 A decade later, he was confirmed by the Bishop of Oklahoma while attending a predominately African American parish on Tulsa’s historically segregated North Side.

 Cameron earned a B.A. in history and English literature from Oral Roberts University; a Diploma in Anglican Studies from Berkeley Divinity School at Yale; a Master of Divinity degree from Yale Divinity School, a Juris Doctorate from the University of Tulsa College of Law and a Certificate in International Human Rights Law & Practice from The University of London (The London School of Economics).